NeuralNexusDev/mcstatus/README.md

 - Add basic response caching for query status
 - Parse JSON MOTD (17)
 - Sanitize the section symbols (§) from the MOTD for embeds
-- Disable query check when sending an embed (unless explixitly specified as true)
 - [Set up some tests](https://pkg.go.dev/testing)
 - Set internal server error to show the error message as JSON